ngrok/ngrok-docs/docs/cloud-edge/modules/circuit-breaker.md

 ### Licensing

-The Circuit Breaker module is available on the Free tier.
+The Circuit Breaker module is available on all plans.